hexagon6/svelte-solid-store/README.md

 ## Purpose

 Using svelte & sveltekit is nice.
-Using solid (social linked data) should be nice too, so svelte-solid store gives you easy access to webId, username, publicTypeIndex & privateTypeIndex to get you started.
+Using solid (social linked data) should be nice too, so svelte-solid store gives you easy access to webId, username, preferencesFile, publicTypeIndex & privateTypeIndex to get you started.

 ## Usage (with sveltekit and ssr disabled)